 Ancient Indians defined music as tones ordered horizontally as melodies and vertically as harmonies.
 Common sayings such as "the harmony of the spheres" and "it is music to my ears" point to the notion that music is often ordered and pleasant to listen to, but the opinion of the listener does not necessarily help music theorists formulate a precise definition of music.
 Like the notion that visual arts must be beautiful to behold, the tacit notion that music need be pleasant to listen to has been questioned.

-John Cage was explicit that any sound can be music, saying, for example, "There is no noise, only sound."[2]
+20th-century composer John Cage was explicit that any sound can be music, saying, for example, "There is no noise, only sound."[2]
 According to musicologist Jean-Jacques Nattiez, "the border between music and noise is always culturally defined—which implies that, even within a single society, this border does not always pass through the same place; in short, there is rarely a consensus.… By all accounts there is no single and intercultural universal concept defining what music might be, except that it is 'sound through time'."[3]

-performance, significance, and even the definition of music vary according to culture and social context.
+The creation, performance, significance, and even the definition of music vary according to culture and social context.
 Music ranges from strictly organized compositions (and their recreation in performance), through improvisational music to aleatoric forms.
 Music can be divided into genres and subgenres, although the dividing lines and relationships between music genres are often subtle, sometimes open to individual interpretation, and occasionally controversial.
 Within "the arts", music may be classified as a performing art, a fine art, and auditory art.

 History of music